sib-swiss/NGS-variants-training/docs/day1/server_login.md

     * Run a `bash` script
     * Pipe data from and to a file or other executable
 * Program a loop in `bash`

-!!! tip "Running into problems during exercises?"
-    Use the "Comments" box at the bottom of each page 👇 for asking questions or giving feedback.
-It requires a [github account](https://github.com/).

 !!! info "Choose your platform"
     In this part we will show you how to access the cloud server, or setup your computer to do the exercises with conda or with Docker.